perigrin/the-room/menu/cv.md

 ##### Problem Solving

-* Worked on architecture and design of REST APIs using JSON, Perl, Postgres, and MySQL.
+* Designed several REST APIs using JSON, Perl, Postgres and MySQL.
-* Worked on porting a realtime sales portal to Rabbit MQ based message quees system.
-* Worked on the content managent application for a Alexa Top 100 video on demand website using Perl's Catalyst (comparable to Ruby on Rails) and MySQL.
+* Designed a realtime sales fufillment engine, identified that the current system's failure to scale was it's syncrhonous nature.
+Researched message passing systems (0mq, Kafka, NSQ etc.) ended up using Rabbit MQ.
+Wrote the initial version of the Crixa Perl module to better fit with the RabbitMQ development style.

 ### Callsheet LLC - Los Angeles, CA (Remote) (3 employees)